highblue/nginxconf/ssl-conf/howto.md

-# Tested on the rasperry pi and domain example name is set as nginxdocs.com
+# 1.Tested on the rasperry pi and domain example name is set as nginxdocs.com

 ## Configure the SSL